 It’s best to dress like you’re attending an in-person interview.
 A digital interview doesn’t mean dressing unprofessionally.
 Instead, learn about the company’s dress code and match that style.

 As with in-person interviews, you should learn as much about the company as you can beforehand.
-Acquiring this knowledge helps you speak more confidently during the interview.
-(And is a common interview question.)
+Acquiring this knowledge helps you speak more confidently during the interview. (“What do you know about the company?” is a common interview question.)
 Not only are your answers going to be natural, but you’ll leave the prospective employer with a stronger impression.
-That includes showing the potential employer you know about their culture, history, and values.
-For example, when a potential employer hears that the person interviewing them knows about the company’s size or their previous clients, that helps that person stand out during the interview.
+You’ll want to show the potential employer that you know about their culture, history, and values.
+For example, when a potential employer hears that the person interviewing with them knows about the company’s size or their previous clients, that helps that job candidate stand out during the interview.

 Most interviewers ask potential candidates if they have any questions at the end of the interview.
 This is a common practice to see if the candidate is indeed serious about the company, and has done adequate research on the role and what it will entail.

 Be sure to brainstorm a series of questions after researching the job position and the company’s background.
-Write these questions clearly on a notebook you can prop up next to your computer screen or use a series of post-it notes on your computer monitor.
-Don’t be afraid to ask the tough questions that not only correlate toward the job position but to the company and you personally like retirement, 401(k) options, access to a Flexible Spending Account (FSA) and Health Savings Account (HSAs), or banking with an industry credit union.
+Write these questions clearly on a notebook you can prop up next to your computer screen, or use a series of Post-it Notes on your computer monitor.
+Don’t be afraid to ask the tough questions that not only relate to the job position, but to the company and you personally, such as retirement, 401(k) options, access to a Flexible Spending Account (FSA) and Health Savings Account (HSA), or banking with an industry credit union.

 When the interview concludes, show your appreciation for the opportunity just as you would during an in-person meeting.
-That also means following-up with the interviewer with a post-interview, thank you note at least 24 hours after it concludes.
-(Sending thank you notes via email is now commonplace, especially as many companies have shifted to the remote work model.)
+That also means following up with the interviewer with a post-interview, thank-you note within 24 hours of your interview.
+(Sending thank-you notes via email is now commonplace, especially as many companies have shifted to a remote work model.)